-Assumptions.
-The following properties are assumed to be true:

-- 1. It is not possible to break or force open a compartmentalised box, i.e., a box can only be opened by its lid using the mechanism provided for this purpose. - 2.
+- ▶ Assumptions.
+The following properties are assumed to be true: - 1.
+It is not possible to break or force open a compartmentalised box, i.e., a box can only be opened by its lid using the mechanism provided for this purpose. - 2.
 It is impossible to forge a user's manual signature without being that user. - 3.
 Padlocks are unbreakable and cannot be opened without a key.
 In particular, it is impossible to forge a key for a padlock. - 4.
-A padlock attached to the latch of a box prevents the lid of the box from being opened by the mechanism provided for this purpose. - 5.
-An object cannot be moved to another compartment when a box is locked. - 6.
+A padlock attached to the latch of a box prevents the lid of the box from being opened by the mechanism provided for this purpose.

+- 5. An object cannot be moved to another compartment when a box is locked. - 6.
 The only action that can be performed on a closed box to move the objects contained in its compartments is to shake it. - 7.
 Shaking the box when it contains dice is equivalent to rolling the dice.
 More precisely, given a box with dice, and knowing the previous position of the dice, it is impossible to determine whether the box has been shaken, or opened, the dice rearranged to show a random value chosen from the uniform distribution, and the box closed again.

 These assumptions allow us to claim the following two theorems.
-For each of them we give an intuitive explanation of the results, then we give a security proof in a semi-formal style: we show a sequence of games [14] that reduce to each other by hops, eliminating events whose probability of occurrence is at most negligible under our assumptions.
-In our security proofs, we consider that the physical actions of closing a padlock, opening a padlock, closing a box, opening a box, moving an object, and shaking a box are achievable by an adversary (modelled by a p.p.t. algorithm) in constant time.
-In general, no basic physical operation depends on the security parameter λ .
-We also consider that any physical action performed by the adversary can be observed by the challenger who simulates the security experiment for them.
+For each of them we give an intuitive explanation of the results.
+In Appendix D, we give full proofs in a semi-formal style: we show a sequence of games [13] that reduce to each other by hops, eliminating events whose probability of occurrence is at most negligible under our assumptions.

-Theorem 2.
+▶ Theorem 5.
 Our physical ring signature is unforgeable under Assumption 1, 2, 3, 4, 5, 6, and 7.
 More precisely, for any integer s, any security parameter λ , any p.p.t. algorithm \mathcal{A} , and any polynomial function q, the probability that the s-unforgeability experiment on our physical ring signature using n-sided dice for \mathcal{A} returns 1 is bounded by $\frac{q(\lambda)}{n^{\lambda}}$, where $q(\lambda)$ is the number of times that a box is shaken during the experiment.